laureanorp/minimal_maps/README.md

 ### Get a minimal and colorful map of a given location

 After trying some geocoders and APIs, I decided wanted to experiment a bit with Google Maps' API.
 This app lets you write a location and choose a color palette, and returns a minimalistic map of the desired location.
 In the begging, this was a Flask (Python) app that also used Nominatim as a geocoder.
 But in the end I transitioned to a full frontend solution, so I could improve the UX and practice my JS.
+The app it's currently deployed on GitHub Pages: https://laureanorp.github.io/minimal_maps/.
 This work is inspired by [Matteo Lobello's andrioid app](https://play.google.com/store/apps/details?id=com.matteolobello.mapapers).

 ## Running the app